“Can you compare EMDR vs Neurofeedback? Which is better for you? “

 EMDR vs. Neurofeedback- Some Contemplation Questions For You

 - How much do you want to, or need to, talk?
 Some neurofeedback clients love that a good chunk of our work together is non verbal.
 But that is not true of everyone.
 Sometimes, clients tell me that they need to, or want to talk more.
-EMDR sessions tend to contain more talking, but we structure the talking by following the EMDR protocol.
+EMDR sessions tend to contain more talking, but we structure the talking by following the EMDR session treatment protocol.

 - How easy is it for you to calm yourself?
 Some of the clients I have worked with made an enormous effort to regulate their emotions.
 Outside of therapy sessions, they exercised and meditated.
 They did therapy homework.
 But they still struggled to feel calm balanced and centered.
 Most of those clients turned a corner in their lives with neurofeedback training.
 With some, we began with a period of neurofeedback training and shifted into EMDR once their nervous systems were calm enough for the memory and emotional processing of EMDR therapy.